ilyawaisman/take-in-shuffled-cycles/README.md

 Technical details.
 Start each benchmark with enough (`0x10000`) JIT-warmup runs.
-Don't actually use the results, but it seems optimizer doesn't punish us for that.
+The results of the actual runs are not used, but optimizer doesn't punish us for that.

-CPU used in actual benchmarking is i7-3770 @ 3.40 GHz, OS is Win 10.
+CPU used in actual benchmarking is i7-3770 @ 3.40 GHz (4 actual cores), OS is Win 10.

 ## Findings